Looking for fun things to do with the kids?

 Location: 18 Lower Esplanade, St Kilda

-The Shrine of Remembrance stands as the Victorian state memorial honouring Australians who served in war and peacekeeping missions.
+The Shrine of Remembrance is the Victorian state memorial honouring Australians who served in war and peacekeeping missions.
 In its commitment to remembrance and education, the Shrine offers Shrine Kids – Explorer Kits available for borrowing from the Visitor Centre.
-These kits include four engaging activity cards: “Unlock the Secrets,” “Discover How Things Work,” “Use Your Imagination,” and “Solve the Mysteries,” providing children with immersive and educational experiences during their visit.
+These kits include four engaging activity cards that provide children with an immersive and educational experience during their visit.

 Location: Birdwood Avenue, Melbourne